 Companion Planting

-Companion planting can help deter pests and improve garlic health.
+Companion planting can help deter pests and improve the health of the garlic plant.
 Consider planting garlic alongside beneficial companions such as:

-- Tomatoes: Garlic can deter spider mites, aphids, and other pests from tomatoes.
-Planting garlic around tomato plants creates a natural pest barrier.
+• Tomatoes: Garlic can deter spider mites, aphids, and other pests from tomatoes.
+Planting garlic around tomato plants creates a natural pest barrier, protecting both crops.

-- Roses: Garlic planted near roses can repel aphids and other pests.
-The strong scent of garlic deters aphids, protecting the delicate blooms of roses.
+• Roses: Garlic planted near roses can repel aphids and other pests.
+The strong scent of garlic deters aphids, helping to protect the delicate blooms of roses and ensuring the health of nearby garlic bulbs.

 In Summary